deeplearningunb/pop-music/README.md

 Songs without a year information are discarded.

-515576 songs should be exported to the CSV
+10000 songs should be exported to the CSV due to memory constraints

 3\.
 Run the script